tauri-apps/tauri-docs/docs/distribution/linux.md

 ---
-title: Linux Application Distribution
 sidebar_label: Linux
 ---

+# Linux Application Distribution

-Tauri applications for Linux are distributed either with a [Debian package](https://wiki.debian.org/Packaging) (a file with the `.deb` extension) or as an [AppImage](https://appimage.org/) when building using the Tauri CLI.
+Tauri applications for Linux are distributed either with a [Debian package] (a file with the `.deb` extension) or as an [AppImage] when building using the Tauri CLI.

 ## Limitations

 Core libraries such as glibc frequently break compability with older systems.
 For this reason, you must build your Tauri application using the oldest base system you intend to support.
 A relatively old system such as Ubuntu 18.04 is more suited than Ubuntu 21.04, as the binary compiled on Ubuntu 21.04 will have a higher requirement of the glibc version, so when running on an older system you will face a runtime error like `/usr/lib/libc.so.6: version 'GLIBC_2.33' not found`.
 We recommend using a Docker container or GitHub Actions to build your Tauri application for Linux.

-See the issues [#1355](https://github.com/tauri-apps/tauri/issues/1355) and [rust-lang/rust#57497](https://github.com/rust-lang/rust/issues/57497), in addition to the [AppImage guide](https://docs.appimage.org/reference/best-practices.html#binaries-compiled-on-old-enough-base-system) for more information.
+See the issues [rust-lang/rust#1355] and [rust-lang/rust#57497], in addition to the [AppImage guide] for more information.

 ## Debian